How to Stop Wildlife from Moving In

 What wildlife like:

-- Housing: Many animals will readily take up residence in a building if access is available, block all holes with wood or wire mesh.
+- Housing: Many animals will readily take up residence in a building if access is available, so block all holes with wood or wire mesh.

 - Pets: Our pets’ food can be a tempting food source for wildlife.
 Avoid feeding pets outside (or remove food dishes promptly if you do) and lock pet doors nightly.

-What they don’t:
+What they don’t like:

 - Chili Powder: Capsaicin makes chili powder taste “spicy.”
-It is also a nontoxic irritant that affects all mammals and when used regularly will deter raccoons, skunks and opossums.
+It is also a non-toxic irritant that affects all mammals and when used regularly will deter raccoons, skunks and opossums.
 Sprinkle it anywhere wild animals are frequenting, including in and around trash, around a garden or wherever animals are digging.
 As capsaicin only affects mammals, it’s also safe to mix into birdseed to stop other animals from using it as a food source.

 - Fans, Radios, Lights and Balloons: Strange sounds, lights and moving items can frighten animals into avoiding your residence.
 Place an oscillating fan (you can attach strings to the outside for extra movement), a helium balloon, lighting or a portable radio in a problem area.

-Specific Tips to Deter Rodents and Squirrels
+Tips to Deter Rodents and Squirrels

-- Prune overhanging tree limbs, shrubs, and vines that may provide access to attics and other areas.
+- Prune overhanging tree limbs, shrubs and vines that may provide access to attics and other areas.
 Also cover telephone and electric wires near the house with long plastic tubing.

 - Rodents and squirrels are excitable and can cause severe damage if trapped inside a home.
 Quickly and quietly open a door or window and leave the room.

-Specific Tips to Deter Skunks
+Tips to Deter Skunks

 - Do not feed skunks.
 They can easily become dependent on human food sources.

 - A persistent, faint skunk odor around a hole leading under a foundation or deck indicates a skunk may be present.
-To find out, cover the hole with loose dirt; if a skunk is in residence, it will dig out during the night.
-Allow three days for this test; if dirt remains undisturbed, then close the opening with masonry, boards, or hardware cloth.
+To find out, cover the hole with loose dirt — if a skunk is in residence, it will dig out during the night.
+Allow three days for this test — if dirt remains undisturbed, then close the opening with masonry, boards or hardware cloth.

-- Start a nontoxic insect-control program (especially for grubs) to discourage digging.
+- Start a non-toxic insect control program (especially for grubs) to discourage digging.

 - Fences are effective as long as they are buried at least 1 1/2 feet in the ground.